kapantzak/AttendanceMobileApp/README.md

 # AttendanceMobileApp
-Attendance monitoring mobile application for Android, developed with Ionic framework
+Attendance monitoring mobile application for Android, developed with Ionic framework, developed as a partial fulfillment of the requirements for the award of the DEGREE OF MASTER OF SCIENCE IN APPLIED INFORMATICTS from the University of Macedonia, Department of Applied Informatics

 ### Browser
     ionic serve